netgroup-polito/frog4-openstack-do/README_INSTALL.md

 The file [ResourceDescription.json](https://github.com/netgroup-polito/frog4-openstack-do/blob/master/config/ResourceDescription.json) contains the description of the domain, both from the *networking* (e.g., information about boundary interfaces) and *computing* (i.e., functional capabilities) points of view.

 You have to edit this file so that it actually decribes the domain under the responsibility of the OpenStack domain orchestrator.

-Please, note that the functional capabilties should correspond to those available in the Datastore used by the OpenStack domain orchestrator.
+**IMPORTANT** Please, note that the functional capabilties must be written manually and must correspond to those available in the Datastore used by the OpenStack domain orchestrator.

 ## OpenStack domain orchestrator configuration file